stcorp/procsim/README.md

 }
 ```
 A JSON editor with syntax checking and coloring, such as Visual Studio Code, is recommended to create and edit the configuration files.
-The parameters are described below.
+The configuration parameters are described below.

 - `mission` : string, mandatory.
 Must match the name of plugin, in this case biomass.